jmk1229/SQL-_Portfolio/README.md

 # SQL-_Portfolio
 A collection of my sample SQL script.
+These were scripts written for an online Training class in SQL.
+Each script has a descriptive note.

 Written from a MUSIC File database in SQL Esseential Training course

 Ex 1.
-/* Pull Names and Emails
+/* A list of records from the Customer table, with each record containing the values for FirstName, LastName, and Email for a particular customer.
 */

 SELECT